 Geodetic Mark Recovery Program

-Geodetic marks are highly accurate reference points established on the surface of the earth by local, state, and national agencies.
-Maintenance and preservation of these marks is of utmost importance to users of the net and to NOAA’s National Geodetic Survey (NGS), recognizing that many valuable geodetic marks are destroyed by construction, new roads, erosion, or for other causes.
-Our job is to locate each of these marks and report their condition together with any change in the directions needed to locate them.
+Geodetic marks are reference points established on the surface of the earth by local, state, and national agencies.
+Maintenance and preservation of these marks is of utmost importance to NOAA’s National Geodetic Survey (NGS).
+Many geodetic marks are destroyed by construction, new roads, erosion, or for other causes.

 Does this sound like fun to you?